 At the end of most days, we’re sitting on separate couches staring at our phones, barely speaking.
 The thrill, as they say, is gone.

 And that’s not uncommon for couples.
-In fact, it’s one of the reasons they seek therapy, says Shirley Bavonese, a certified social worker and licensed marriage and family therapist at the Relationship Institute in Ann Arbor.
+In fact, it’s one of the reasons they seek therapy, says Shirley Bavonese, a certified social worker and licensed marriage and family therapist at the Relationship Institute.